tpaviot/pythonocc-documentation/upstream_doc/dox/user_guides/modeling_algos/modeling_algos.md

  * the base of the prism,
  * a face (the face of sketch on which the base has been defined and used to determine whether the base has been defined on the basic shape or not),
  * a direction,
- * a Boolean indicating the type of operation (fusion=protrusion or cut=depression) on the basic shape,
+ * a boolean indicating the type of operation (fusion=protrusion or cut=depression) on the basic shape,
- * another Boolean indicating if the self-intersections have to be found (not used in every case).
+ * another boolean indicating if the self-intersections have to be found (not used in every case).

 There are six Perform methods:
 | Method | Description |